Skip to main content

 Inspecting the Fleet

 This page has a number of interesting things on it.
-You're currently on its Monitor tab, and feel free to click its adjacent Map View and List View tabs as we explore them:
+You're currently on the Monitor tab, and feel free to click its adjacent Nodes tab and different views (Map View and List View) as we explore them:

 • The "at a glance" display – at top of the current Monitor tab, this shows you metrics about the systems within the Fleet.
-Right now, we have a single Node in the Fleet (which has been created for you ahead of time).
+Right now, we have a single Node in the Fleet.
 So the metrics are specific to that one instance.
-We'll be adding another Node shortly, and we'll come back to take a look at how that changes things.

-• The Map View tab – this is a way to display metrics from the systems in the Fleet.
-You can select from different aggregations in the Chart field, different metrics in the Measure field, and the time window in the During field.
+• The Nodes > Map View is a way to display metrics from the systems in the Fleet.
+You can select from different metrics in the Measure field.
 Your selections tune a hexagon-based map view of the selected metric across all the systems in the Fleet.

-• The List View tab – this is simple list of all of the systems in the Fleet.
+• The Nodes > List View is a simple list of all of the systems in the Fleet.
 It serves as the "transporter room," allowing you to teleport into each Node's Edge interface.

 Teleport Away!

-• Click on the List View tab to switch to the List View.
+• Click on the List View in the Nodes tab to switch to the List View.

 • In the GUID column, click on the only item in the list.